Delegating with the Casper Client

 Confirming the Delegation

 A Casper network maintains an auction where validators bid on slots to become part of the active validator set.
 Delegation rewards are only earned for a validator who has won the auction and is part of the active set.
-Thus to ensure the delegated tokens can earn rewards, we must first check that:
+Thus to ensure the delegated tokens can earn rewards, you must first check the following:

-Once the deploy has been processed, we can query the auction for information to confirm our delegation.
-We can use the Casper command-line client to create an RPC request with the following query:
+Once the deploy has been processed, you can query the auction for information to confirm our delegation.
+Use the Casper command-line client to create an RPC request with the following query:

 casper-client get-auction-info \